 - Mississippi Teacher of Year, Finalist

 - Presidential Award for Excellence in Science and Mathematics

-- Governor’s Award for Excellence in Art Education
+- Governor’s Award for Partnership Excellence

 Test Scores and Scholarships